Preparing Instructions for Use for FDA Submission

 Many companies ask the same questions when preparing IFUs for their medical devices: What exactly do we need to include?
 How should the information be presented?
 And how can we make sure everything meets both FDA requirements and global standards?
 Let’s walk through the essentials so you can move forward with clarity.

-ISO 20417:2021 spells out the key information that must appear in your IFU.
-This includes the product name, intended use, contraindications, storage instructions, and warnings.
-If something is left out, your documentation may not get accepted.
+Standards such as ISO 20417:2021 outline the information that should be included in an IFU.
+This typically covers product name, intended use, contraindications, storage instructions, warnings, and limitations.

 Translation and Localization Considerations